gokseennn/Animal_Adoption_App/README.md

 # Animal Adoption App

 ## Getting Started
-An animal adoption application made with Flutter, created for API service test and architecture tests.
+An animal adoption application made with Flutter With MVC, created for API service test and architecture tests.